eigerco/solana-spec/implementation-details.md

 ### Pruning nodes

 When a node wants to prune some of its peers it sends a prune message.
 We already know that pruning is based on the receive cache score and peer stake.
-In the example posted above node G has a low score in the receive cache of node C. Therefore node C sent a prune message to G with a list of pruned nodes containing A, which means - hey G don't send me messages originating from A anymore.
+In the example posted above node G has a low score in the receive cache of node C for messages originating from node A. Therefore node C sends a prune message to G with a list of origins to prune (this list includes origin A), which means - hey G don't send me messages originating from A anymore.

-The node receiving the prune message will update its active set of nodes and add pruned nodes to the bloom filter of the message origin entry.
+The node receiving the prune message will update its active set of nodes and add pruned origins to the bloom filter corresponding to the public key that sent the prune message.
 In the above example, node G receiving the prune message will add A into the bloom filters of node C in the active set of nodes.
-Then, whenever G would like to send a push message to C will first check which message origins are pruned by C by checking the bloom filter.
+Then, whenever G would like to send a push message to C, G will first check which message origins are pruned by C by checking the bloom filter.
 If the push message comes from A, G will not send it to C.

 ### Pull requests

 Push message propagation doesn't guarantee that all nodes in the network receive every message.
 As a result, nodes need a way to ask their peers for any information they do not have.
 A node doesn't know what it doesn't have.
 So, the node sends the pull request with data it already has to its peers.
-The peers will then look over their `crds` table and respond with any data the requesting node does not have.
+The peers will then look over their `crds` table and respond with any data the requesting node is missing.

-To avoid receiving data the node already contains, it creates a list of `CrdsFilter`s which are inserted into pull requests.
-These filters are used by peers to quickly find out what data the requesting node is missing.
+When creating a pull request, a node needs a way to ensure it does not receive back data it already contains.
+To do this, the node creates a list of `CrdsFilter`s which are inserted into pull requests.
+These filters are used by peers to quickly find out what data the requesting node has in its `crds` and what data it is missing.
 Each `CrdsFilter` contains a bloom filter with hashes of data the node already possesses - `CrdsValue`s from `crds`, purged values, and failed inserts.
 Bloom filter is a very fast filter used for checking whether it contains particular data.
-It has however some range of false positives - it can say a given data exists in the filter when it actually isn't.
+It has however some range of false positives - it can say a given data exists in the filter when it actually doesn't.

 ```rust
 struct CrdsFilter {